eliasweber123/node-red-contrib-ads-over-mqtt/README.md

 ## Nodes

-- **ads-over-mqtt-client-connection** – configuration node that establishes the MQTT connection and holds AMS routing parameters (including source port and namespace).
+- **ads-over-mqtt-client-connection** – configuration node that establishes the MQTT connection and holds AMS routing parameters.
+It also defines the internal MQTT topic prefix used for ADS messages.
+- **ads-over-mqtt-symbol-loader** – loads the complete symbol table from a target and caches it in `global.symbols`.
-- **ads-over-mqtt-client-read-symbols** – reads the value of a given ADS symbol.
+- **ads-over-mqtt-client-read-symbols** – reads the value of a given ADS symbol using the cached symbol information.
 The symbol can be configured in the node or supplied as `msg.symbol`.
-  The data type can be selected in the node or provided as `msg.dateityp`.
-- **ads-over-mqtt-write-symbols** – writes a value from `msg.payload` to the specified ADS symbol.
+- **ads-over-mqtt-write-symbols** – writes a value from `msg.payload` to the specified ADS symbol using the cached symbol information.

-These nodes publish requests to `<namespace>/<targetAmsNetId>/ams` and listen for responses on `<namespace>/<sourceAmsNetId>/ams/res`.
-The `<namespace>` is the MQTT client ID configured in the connection node.
+These nodes publish requests to `<topic>/<targetAmsNetId>/ams` and listen for responses on `<topic>/<sourceAmsNetId>/ams/res`.
+The `<topic>` is configured in the connection node.

 Payloads are raw ADS/AMS frames.
 Within Node-RED flows they are represented as Buffers.
 When serialising to JSON (for example for MQTT nodes), the Buffer can